• Blog

 • Automation of even more tasks.
 Banking chatbots will be even more capable of handling customer self-service financial transactions and functions.
 Advanced chatbots can use techniques like optical character recognition (OCR) to actually read documents immediately after they’re uploaded and use entity extraction to extract data to check for inaccuracies, inconsistencies or missing fields.
 By providing chatbots more control over documentation — ranging from customer applications to internal reports — they can upload the information into the bank’s CRM systems, cross-check that the information on the documents is correct and even offer direct feedback to ensure that all provided information is accurate.

 • Greater ease of use.
 Modern chatbots don’t need extensive or exhaustive programming skills to manage and update.
 No-code platforms will allow any suitably trained employee of a financial institution the capability to build on top of the original programming framework.
-There’s no need to wait on a developer to make changes or go back and forth with vendors every time a minor change is needed — AI trainers can utilize powerful and simple API self-service options to customize integrations on their own.
+No need to wait for a developer or go back and forth with vendors for minor updates—AI trainers can use powerful, user-friendly API self-service tools to customize integrations independently.
 Modern chatbots of tomorrow are ready-to-use, out-of-the-box solutions that can be quickly adapted to changing internal processes.

 See our free on-demand webinar for additional real-life examples of how chatbot integrations are changing banking: